-There are a few steps that you can follow to come up with content that will not only get the attention of those visiting your site but also sustain it.
+There are a few steps that you can follow to come up with content that will not only attract the attention of those visiting your site, but also sustain it.
 The most crucial ones include:

 - Understand your readers: What are your readers looking for when they visit your site?
 Do you connect with what they need to see or read?
 It is not always about what you solely want to publish and post for people to view.
 If it is not content that is deeply intertwined with the lives of those who visit your site, then you may end up losing out on regular visitors.

 - Focus on the visitors, not selling: If you intend to thrive in your business, you should aim at building a stable relationship with your customers.
-On the same note, if you want to rely on your site to attract customers, you should focus on them and how you interact, as opposed to merely stuffing the products down their throats.
-Show them that you are interested in them by providing solutions to their problems and they will get involved in anything else you have to offer.
+On the same note, if you want to rely on your site to attract customers, you should focus on them and how you interact with them, as opposed to merely stuffing the products down their throats.
+Show them that you are interested in them by providing solutions to their problems, and they will get involved in anything else you have to offer.

-- Original content: Make sure the content you publish is not copied or rewrite of your existing blog post
+- Original content: Make sure the content you publish is not copied or rewritten from your existing blog posts.

-- Add text description to non text contents: When you add images or videos, try to give text description to those items.
+- Add text description to non-text content When you add images or videos, try to give a text description of those items.

 A blog post title can be more potent than you perceive it to be.
-If well-crafted, it can drive your blog into receiving better traffic and ranking higher in search engine results.
+If well-crafted, it can drive your blog to receiving better traffic and ranking higher in search engine results.

-A poorly-chosen blog post title will work oppositely, you may end up receiving less traffic, and your blog will rank lower in search engine results.
+A poorly-chosen blog post title will work the opposite.
+You may end up receiving less traffic, and your blog will rank lower in search engine results.
 Optimizing the title of your blog is therefore essential in determining the performance of your site.

-To rank higher in search engine results, you should try to add the focus keyword or phrase towards the starting of the title (H1) tag.
-But if that’s not possible, ensure it goes to least someplace in the title.
-And make sure to maintain your title length to below 65 characters
+To rank higher in search engine results, you should try to add the focus keyword or phrase towards the beginning of the title (H1) tag.
+But if that’s not possible, ensure it goes at least somewhere in the title.
+And make sure to maintain your title length at below 65 characters.

-Check the below image, the target phrase is “Add ALT tag to images”.
-So that I kept that specific phrase at the beginning of my title.
+Check the below image.
+The target phrase is “Add ALT tag to images”.
+So I kept that specific phrase at the beginning of my title.

-To make precise keyword research, I highly recommend you to use SEMrush to get keywords and its search volume.
+To do precise keyword research, I highly recommend you use SEMrush to get keywords and their search volume.
 All you have to do is just enter the keywords in the below box.